Cold Calling: How to Respond to Prospects Who Say "I Don't Have Time"?

-So let’s talk about two stages of the sales process where you’re most likely to hear “I don’t have time”—and discuss the ways you can provide value to your prospects.
+So let’s talk about two stages of the sales process where you’re most likely to hear “I don’t have time”—and discuss how to provide value to your prospects.

-Nobody likes getting cold called, so you’ll often get the no-time objection right away.
+Nobody likes getting cold called, so you’ll often get the no-time objection immediately.
 While the average salesperson might take offense to this sort of knee-jerk reaction, a great salesperson sees this as an opportunity to move the conversation forward.

 To manage this objection, try a simple, two-pronged approach.